-How we manage your homeowners or condominium association in Fairfax County
+How we handle your homeowners or condominium association in Fairfax County

-We require that the tenant abide by all community and association rules.
-To help us in this endeavor, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the renter abide by all community and association rules.
+To guide us in this duty, we will request that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
-Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to turn in the old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
+Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference

-- Before you move a tenant into your rental property in Fairfax County
+- Before you move a tenant into your rental in Fairfax County

 - Collections and evictions